h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 - For observations with local explanations that differ drastically from global explanations, determine if their local explanations are reasonable.
 - For observations with globally median predictions or probabilities, analyze whether their local behavior is similar to the model’s global behavior.

 ### Application Domain

 Another important way to classify interpretability techniques is to determine whether they are model-agnostic or model-specific.

-- **Model-agnostic:** Meaning they can be applied to different types of machine learning algorithms.
+- **Model-agnostic:** meaning they can be applied to different types of machine learning algorithms.
-- **Model-specific:** Techniques that are only applicable for a single type of class of algorithms.
+- **Model-specific:** techniques that are only applicable for a single type of class of algorithms.

 In Driverless AI, decision tree surrogate, ICE, K-LIME, and partial dependence are all model- agnostic techniques, whereas LOCO and random forest feature importance are model-specific techniques.